pauliechao/pseudo4D-analysis-guide/README.md

 ## About

-The [Jupyter notebook](https://jupyter.org/) is an excellent format to share equations, computational output, visualizations, and other multimedia resources, along with explanatory text in a single document.
+While the analysis was done in Matlab, [Jupyter notebooks](https://jupyter.org/) are an excellent format to share equations, computational output, visualizations, and other multimedia resources, along with explanatory text in a single document.
+Furthermore, it is very convenient to share and read the notebook in Github.
+As such, all notebooks are set up for [Matlab-Jupyter](https://am111.readthedocs.io/en/latest/jmatlab_install.html)

 Open Source Software is not about the code in the first place but the communications and community.
 People love good documentation and obvious workflows.

 ## Support

-Reach out to the maintainer at one of the following places:

-- The email which is located [in GitHub profile](https://github.com/pauliechao)
+Reach out to the maintainer at the email located in their [GitHub profile](https://github.com/pauliechao)

 ## License